matdombrock/matdombrock.github.io.old/a/git-from-cli.md

 ```

 ## Setup
-First lets set up your GitHub on your local machine (at this time you should have already visited GitHub.com to setup and register your account).If you have not already installed git on your machine do:
+First let's set up your GitHub on your local machine (at this time you should have already visited GitHub.com to setup and register your account).If you have not already installed git on your machine do:
 ```sudo apt install git```
 (This line assumes that you are using aptitude as your package manager and Linux as your OS.
 If this is not the case see [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).)